handsomecode/InteractiveSideMenu/README.md

 # Interactive Side Menu
 A customizable, interactive, auto expanding and collapsing side menu for iOS written in Swift.

-Here are some of the ways Interactive Side Menu can be customized:
+Here are some of the ways `InteractiveSideMenu` can be customized:
 - Animation duration
 - Visible content width
 - Content scale